 The game doesn’t have a story per se.
-You’re simply a god given a few followers and your objective is to make your followers grow enough so they can kill the other god’s followers and conquer the world they’re in.
+You’re simply a god-given a few followers and your objective is to make your followers grow enough so they can kill the other god’s followers and conquer the world they’re in.
 Pretty simple objective, don’t you think?
 Well, it’s in the execution that you’ll find the core gameplay.

 The objective in each level, like I said before, is to grow your followers and defeat the other god’s followers, but here’s the gist of the game: you don’t actually control your followers directly, but the world they’re in!
-What do I mean with this?
+What do I mean by this?
 Well, you can only control the terrain, the weather and your followers’ leader to an extent.
-The only control you have on your followers is that you put a giant ankh anywhere on the map and tell your leader to go there (which subsequently your followers will follow suit) and also you can order them to attack the other followers.
+The only control you have on your followers is that you put on a giant ankh anywhere on the map and tell your leader to go there (which subsequently your followers will follow suit) and also you can order them to attack the other followers.

-But is due to the high number of levels (even counting the expansions) that it’s almost impossible to actually finish it.
+But it’s due to the high number of levels (even counting the expansions) that it’s almost impossible to actually finish it.
 And although the console versions have an ending of sorts, the computer version simply repeats the same animation after finishing each level.

-The sound effects could also be better, but are important to the gameplay (as a warning to the AI’s actions).
-The title theme is quite good (especially on a Roland MT-32), but it’s the only musical theme on the entire game.
+The sound effects could also be better but are important to the gameplay (as a warning to the AI’s actions).
+The title theme is quite good (especially through a Roland MT-32 sound card), but it’s the only musical theme on the entire game.
 And if you decide to play with the music on, it plays over the sound effects for some reason.

-In conclusion, I found Populous a bit repetitive (although the expansions do bring some variety, despite being only the cosmetic type), but the gameplay is without a doubt addictive, because I always end up trying to fill the entire map with my followers and it’s a time-consuming game, meaning that before you know it, you’ll end up playing it for several hours without realizing.
+In conclusion, I found Populous a bit repetitive (although the expansions do bring some variety, despite being only the cosmetic type), but the gameplay is without a doubt addictive because I always end up trying to fill the entire map with my followers and it’s a time-consuming game, meaning that before you know it, you’ll end up playing it for several hours without realizing it.
 So, despite not having aged all that well, I still say to give it a shot, especially if you enjoy these type of games.

 Regardless to say, that for bringing such innovation to the managerial/strategy genre, Populous was a groundbreaking commercial and critical success, so much so, that Bullfrog and Peter Molyneux became famous almost overnight.

-Anyway, did you enjoy our first review into our Bullfrog retrospective?
+Anyway, did you enjoy our 1st review into our Bullfrog retrospective?
 Well then, be sure to stay tuned because next time, we’ll be taking a look at one of my personal favourite titles made by Bullfrog.
 Until then, keep on creating more flatland and on playing.